ooici/ooici-pres/README.txt

 DEVELOPMENT MADE EASY WITHOUT CILOGON:
 ======================================
-CILOGON requires much setup (see below).
+CILOGON requires much setup.
 If you're working on the UX templates and would rather bypass CILOGON setup altogether, there's an easy way to deactivate it so you can streamline development w/out CILOGON.

 Here's how: